-1 Asset replacements.
+1 • Asset replacements.
 Asset replacement volumes for an asset class for the 2023-2029 2 period, based on the 2025-2029 Distribution System Plan.
-3 Asset failure curves each major asset class.
-4 5 The following key assumption are made: 6 Asset additions are estimated based on historical averages and adjusted for future plans if 7 applicable.
-8 Asset replacement profiles sampled from project data are leveraged to inform a 9 distribution of annual replacements.
+3 • Asset failure curves each major asset class.
+4 5 The foll owing key assumption are made: 6 • Asset additions are estimated based on historical averages and adjusted for future plans if 7 applicable.
+8 • Asset replacement profiles sampled from project data are leveraged to inform a 9 distribution of annual replacements.
 10 • An outage failure mode for the asset class is calibrated to the ratio of the average historic 11 system outages by total expected asset failures.
-12 13 Disclaimer on Interpreting Projected Performance: 14 • The RP model cannot predict Force Majeure events, unforeseeable circumstances, or 15 events beyond the utility's control such as Major Events.
-16 17 Disclaimer on Model Outputs and Interim Calculations: 18 • The aim of the Defective Equipment projection methodology is to establish a reasonable, 19 quantifiable link between investments in System Renewal programs and their impact on 20 SAIDI and SAIFI outcomes.
+12 13 Disclain ner on Interpreting Projected Performance: 14 • The RP model cannot predict Force Majeure events, unforeseeable circumstances, or 15 events beyond the utility's control such as Major Events.
+1 16 17 Disclain ner on Model Outputs and Interim Calculations: 18 • The aim of the Defective Equipment projection methodology is to establish a reasonable, 19 quantifiable link between investments in System Renewal programs and their impact on 20 SAIDI and SAIFI outcomes.
 This model constructs this relationship through foundational 21 calculations, such as the anticipated number of asset failures, which are essential for 22 establishing the base framework of this investment-outcome relationship.
 It is crucial to 23 understand that these internal calculations serve as initial steps in the modeling process, 24 setting the stage for the relationship between investment and reliability metrics; the 25 outputs of the internal calculations are not appropriate for direct use or interpretation as 26 model outputs themselves.
-The true strength of the model is realized through subsequent
+The true strength of the model is realized through subsequent calibration phases, where it is applied to historical asset demographics to verify its accuracy in reproducing historical SAIDI and SAIFI figures.
+Should there be discrepancies, the model undergoes extensive calibration, as necessary, to align with historical data.
+This iterative process ensures that the model not only predicts future performance based on investment but also aligns with proven historical outcomes, thereby providing a reliable tool for strategic planning and decision-making with respect to SAIDI and SAIFI metrics.

-&lt;sup>1 "Major Event" is defined as an event that is beyond the control of the distributor and is: a) unforeseeable; b) unpredictable; c) unpreventable; or unavoidable.
+1 "Major Event" is defined as an event that is beyond the control of the distributor and is: a) unforeseeable; b) unpredictable; c) unpreventable; or unavoidable.
 "Beyond the control of the distributor" means events that include, but are not limited to, force majeure events and Loss of Supply events.
 Ontario Energy Board.
 Electricity Reporting and Record Keeping Requirements (March 8, 2023).